ducksnack/bloodbowl_manager/README.md

 ## Features in the Pipeline

-### Match features

-* Add option to add Injuries to players during a match, unrelated to caused casualties (e.g. from failed dodges)

 ### CSS and Styling

 * Improve the visual design of the app for a better user experience.